14 Zig interoperability with C

 // Remainder of the program

-This strategy works because this pointer to the underlying array found in the ptr property, is semantically identical to a C pointer to a null-terminated array of bytes, i.e. a C object of type *unsigned char.
+This strategy works because this pointer to the underlying array found in the ptr property, is semantically identical to a C pointer to an array of bytes, i.e. a C object of type *unsigned char.
 This is why this option also solves the problem of converting the Zig string into a C string.

 Another option is to explicitly convert the Zig string object into a C pointer by using the built-in function @ptrCast().
 With this function we can convert an object of type []const u8 into an object of type [*c]const u8.
 As I described at the previous section, the [*c] portion of the type means that it is a C pointer.
 This strategy is not-recommended.
 But it is useful to demonstrate the use of @ptrCast().

 In the example below, we are using this function to cast our path object into a C pointer to an array of bytes.
 Then, we pass this C pointer as input to the fopen() function.
-Notice that this code example compiles succesfully with no errors.
+Notice that this code example compiles successfully with no errors.

 const path: []const u8 = "foo.txt";